|Martin A. Prince

 Community Boards represent you and a hope for a better community.
 Community Board #10 serves the communities of City Island, Co-op City, Country Club, Eastchester Bay, Edgewater Park, Ferry Point, Locust Point, Pelham Bay, Schuylerville, Silver Beach, Spencer Estates, Throggs Neck, Westchester Square and Zerega.
 Community Board #10 has seven standing committees focusing on economic development, health and human services, housing and zoning, municipal services, parks and recreation, planning and budget, and youth services.
 The District Office is located at 3165 East Tremont Avenue, Bronx, NY 10461, telephone # 718-892-1161, fax # 718-863-6860, email email@example.com.
 The hours are Monday - Friday from 9:00 a.m. - 5:00 p.m.
 The Office is available to assist community residents either in person, phone, or by email.
 Request for Assistance form may be downloaded and sent to our office.

-NEWS FROM COMMUNITY BOARD #10
+NEWS FROM BRONX COMMUNITY BOARD #10

 Many of us are truly fortunate in having four legged friends; please remember to clean up after your dog.
 It is very important for the health of your dog and your neighbors.
 Besides, there is a $250.00 fine for failing to clean up after your pet and violating the pooper-scooper law.
 The Board has forwarded locations which need to be cleaned to the Department of Sanitation.